Common Career Mistakes and How to Avoid Them

 Key Takeaways

-- If you don’t set achievable goals, it will slow progress.
+- Inability to establish achievable goals will slow progress.

-- Reduce stress by practicing Time Management techniques and learning to delegate difficult tasks.
+- Reduce stress by practicing techniques for managing time and learning to delegate unpopular tasks.

 Not Establishing Goals